firatdem/financialAWS_pipeline/README.md

 ---

-## 🛠️ How to Run (Each process is modular, by design can be run comepletely independent of one another, still need to create universal main to call all at once.)
+## 🛠️ How to Run (Each process is modular, by design can be run completely independent of one another, still need to create universal main to call all at once.)

 ### ▶️ Step 1: Run Ingestion Service